geoarkoumani/MSc-in-Business-Analytics/README.md

 # Requirements
 In addition to the built-in Python, Anaconda & Streamlit distribution libraries, external libraries and packages were also installed.

-Prerequisite for the project was the creation and addition to the GitHub repository of a file: **requirements.txt** containing all the required packages and libraries.
+Prerequisite for the application of the project was the creation and addition to the GitHub repository of a file: **requirements.txt** containing all the required packages and libraries.

-A list of the aforementioned installed libraries via [PyPi](https://pypi.org/) is:
+A list of all the aforementioned installed libraries via [PyPi](https://pypi.org/) is:
 - [pyspellchecker](https://pypi.org/project/pyspellchecker/)
 - [autocorrect](https://pypi.org/project/autocorrect/)
 - [nltk](https://www.nltk.org/install.html)